Azure/application-gateway-kubernetes-ingress/docs/setup/install.md

 3. Install Helm

-    [Helm](https://github.com/helm/helm) is an open-source packaging tool that is used to install ALB controller.
+    [Helm](https://github.com/helm/helm) is an open-source packaging tool that is used to install AGIC.

     > Helm is already available in Azure Cloud Shell.
 If you are using Azure Cloud Shell, no additional Helm installation is necessary.